Mister International Korea

-Mister International Korea (미스터 인터내셔널 코리아) is an annual national male beauty pageant responsible for selecting South Korea's representatives to the Mister International, Mister Global, Mister Supranational and Man of the World pageant.
+Mister International Korea (미스터 인터내셔널 코리아) is an annual national male beauty pageant responsible for selecting South Korea's representatives to the Mister International, Mister Global, Mister Supranational, Man of the World and other beauty pageants.

-The current pageant title holders is KIM Heewon, Mister International Korea 2022.

 History

+Exploring the world of South Korean male beauty contests, men's pageants are increasingly gaining popularity in South Korea.
 Previously, the Korean representatives were selected through an online announcement or an unofficial public contest, but in 2013, the tournament was officially held and Kim Jae Hyuk took the first win.
 The first competition was held in 2013.

 International Crowns

 The following are the Mister International Korea titleholders throughout the years.